Sterile neutrino fits to dark matter mass profiles in the Milky Way and in galaxy clusters: Introduction

 \section{Introduction}

 In several recent papers evidence was presented based on an analysis of SN 1987A for the existence of two active neutrino mass eigenstates having masses $4.0 \pm 0.5 eV$ and $21.4 \pm 1.2 eV$, hereafter referred to as the "claim" \citep{Ehrlich1, Ehrlich2}.
 The present paper reviews that claim and presents new independent evidence supporting it.
 It is shown that the problem of dark matter within galaxies and galaxy clusters can be resolved using a pair of sterile neutrinos having the very same masses as claimed previously.
-Even though the claim was based on active neutrinos from SN 1987A, their existence would require sterile neutrinos having nearly the same masses, so as to be compatible with various constraints.
-We first discuss the model for the sterile neutrino fits to the dark matter distribution in the Milky Way and galaxy clusters, then briefly review the prior work making the claim of $4.0 \pm 0.5 eV$ and $21.4 \pm 1.2 eV$ neutrino masses, and finally discuss some ways the claim could be corroborated further.
+Even though the claim was based on active neutrinos from SN 1987A, their existence would require sterile neutrinos having nearly the same masses, so as to be compatible with the very small values of $\Delta m_{atm}^2$ and $\Delta m_{sol}^2$ measured in neutrino oscillation experiments.
+Of course, in such a case the small $\Delta m^2$ values observed to date in most oscillation experiments would need to be between an active and a sterile mass state, contrary to what is normally assumed.
+While the main new result presented here involves the dark matter fits, we first review the prior work supporting the "claim," and discuss how such large neutrino masses could be made consistent with other observations.